imbcmdth/reservoir/README.markdown

 ````javascript
 myReservoir.pushSome.apply(myReservoir, myData);
 ````

-One important property of the Reservoir is that the data it contains will always be in the same order as the data of which it is a subset.

 Since the object returned from Reservoir() is just an array *decorated* with a `pushSome` function, all normal array functions are available.
 Particularly of value are the iterator functions: `forEach`, `filter, `map`, `every`, `some`, `reduce`, and `reduceRight`.